mrsimoes/hlnsync/README.md

 ###  Syncing

 When you rename/move in the source file tree, _lnsync_  makes a best-effort to sync the target by only renaming files and generally creating/removing hard links on the target, without deleting or copying any file data.
+Empty directories on the target which do not exist on the source are also removed.

 File content is compared using xxHash (a fast, non-cryptographic hash function).
 Hash values are stored in a single-file database at the top-level directory of each file tree.
 The hash value database is a single file at the top directory of processed trees, with basename matching `lnsync-[0-9]+.db`.
 (Only one such file should exist there.)
 These files are ignored by all _lnsync_ operations, and care should be taken not to sync them with other tools.